Virginia's popular golf resorts are inviting reprieves complete with beautiful vistas, comfortable accommodations and impeccable customer service.

 In the Blue Ridge Highlands you'll find Olde Mill Golf Resort and its Ellis Maples designed championship course.
 It's widely hailed as one of the best mountain golf courses in the eastern United States.

 Primland Resort in Meadows of Dan is another mountain course - one that plays across ridge tops and over valleys with unprecedented scenery.
 The Highlands Course was ranked number two on Golf Magazine's list of Best Golf Courses You Can Play in Virginia, 2016-2017.

 Love a rocky challenge?
 Rock Harbor Golf Course in Winchester delivers just that.
 The elevation variance paired with the abundance of rocks, water and orchards make for a day on the greens you won't soon forget.

 Set against the Blue Ridge Mountains in the rolling Shenandoah Valley, Shenvalee Golf Resort in New Market has grown from a single 9-hole course unveiled by Bobby Jones in 1927 to the three 9-hole courses you'll find today.

-Spectacular Blue Ridge views, invigorating vistas, and 18 holes of challenging golf… It is easy to see why Birdwood Golf Course at The Boar’s Head is a highly acclaimed course, with accolades including the prestigious 4 ½-star ranking among the "Best Places to Play" in the 2011 edition of Golf Digest.
+Spectacular Blue Ridge views, invigorating vistas, and 18 holes of challenging golf… It is easy to see why Birdwood Golf Course at The Boar’s Head is a highly acclaimed course.
+Birdwood is closed for renovations until spring 2020.